Available 24X7 Call For Free Consultation (281) 587-1111

 Lost Wages may be subject to a Mitigation of Damages Defense.

-In the personal injury context, if a person loses their job because of the injuries they sustained in an accident, they may be responsible for seeking other employment to mitigate their damages.
+In the personal injury context, if a person loses their job due to injuries sustained in an accident, they may be responsible for seeking alternative employment to mitigate their damages.

-Defense lawyers frequently plead failure to mitigate damages when someone claims lost wages for losing their job but does not seek alternate employment.
+Defense lawyers frequently plead failure to mitigate damages when someone claims lost wages for losing their job but fails to seek alternative employment.

-Another example is when someone’s car is wrecked and they can’t get to work.
+Another example is when someone’s car breaks down and they are unable to get to work.
 Mitigating damages would require the person to find alternative transportation to and from work.

 Most Mitigation of Damage Claims Center Around Medical Care

 If a personal injury victim was hurt in an accident that was not their fault, they should be able to collect full damages.
 If a defense attorney can prove that the injured person did not take care of their injuries, the amount of damages might be reduced.
-Another example of not reducing damages occurs when a personal injury claimant does not get timely follow-up care.
+Another example of not reducing damages occurs when a personal injury claimant fails to receive timely follow-up care.
 This can make the injury worse.
 Wondering how much a personal injury case is worth?
 Talk with an experienced attorney.

 Failing to mitigate damages does not impact punitive damage cases, except possibly for applying the statutory damage caps.